Kerdek/polymorphic_forward_list/README.md

 `polymorphic_forward_list<T>` has nodes which own objects of various related types as subobjects.
 This is in contrast to a `std::foward_list<std::unique_ptr<T>>` which owns objects through a pointer.
 This strategy eliminates an indirection.
 As a side-effect, this strategy also allows owned objects to be destroyed directly.
-That is, an element need is never destroyed through a base pointer, and an object of type deriving from `T` need not have a virtual destructor in order to be an element.
+That is, an element is never destroyed through a base pointer, and an object of type deriving from `T` need not have a virtual destructor in order to be an element.

 An object of type `polymorphic_forward_list<T>` contains a single subobject of type `polymorphic_forward_list<T>::link`.